-An interview with the Human Resource Manager confirmed the process on the facility performing the criminal background checks [Virginia Criminal Information Network (VCIN)], considering the pertinent civil or administrative adjudications for all newly hired employees who may have contact with offenders, all employees who are considered for promotion and every five (5) years.
+An interview with the Human Resources Officer confirmed the process on the facility performing the criminal background checks [Virginia Criminal Information Network (VCIN)], considering the pertinent civil or administrative adjudications for all newly hired employees who may have contact with offenders, all employees who are considered for promotion and every five (5) years.
 They also conduct the same checks for contractors.
-She advised that a database is utilized to ensure background checks are conducted every five (5) years.
+He advised that a database is utilized to ensure background checks are conducted every five (5) years.
 Employment applications and background applications contain the three (3) questions regarding sexual abuse or sexual activity in an institutional setting, community, or if the staff has been civilly or administratively adjudicated for the same, as well as an annual requirement to disclose at evaluation time.
 Also, the three (3) questions are asked during the interview process.

 There is an affirmative duty to disclose any arrests or previous misconduct by all employees at hire and anytime there is a law enforcement contact.
 Staff is required to complete a self- assessment as part of their annual employee performance review.
 A sample review of staff's, contractors, and volunteer's HR files had documentation on staff completing varied forms containing the questions regarding past misconduct that are completed during the hiring process.
-Once an individual is approved for hire, the new employee begins the training/orientation process and is provided with a VADOC Employee Handbook.
+However, the contractors HR files had limited information i.e. questionnaire and VCIN information missing.
+Once an individual is approved for hire, the new employee begins the training/orientation process and is provided with a VADOC Employee

+Handbook.
 Also, the review of the HR files and the data base confirmed that background checks had been conducted within the past five (5) years on all employees.
-All volunteers and contractors had received a background check within the past five (5) years.
+All volunteers had received a background check within the past five (5) years.
 There is a background approval/disapproval form that is completed on an employee with a questionable background that the Warden reviews and approves.
 Any requests from other institutions typically contain salary, dates of employment and position held.